deco3500/TeamLumos/UserStories.md

 * As a content creator, I want my news to be displayed often so that many can view my business
 * As a content creator, I want to advertise deals to people so that my business is more exposed

+# Use Case Diagram

 ![UML Diagram (Use Case)](https://github.com/deco3500/TeamLumos/blob/master/Images/UseCaseDiagram.jpg)

+# Use Cases

+Tables are difficult to display on Github, therefore a word document is provided.
+You can download and view the use case in the following file: